sheepolata/WorldInConflictSim/README.md

 Nodes are selectable to display more info on them.

+Map is implemented as a grid, and is displayed.
+It is generated using a Perlin noise generator.
+Very simple, generate good region-size maps, but is limited for continent/country generation.
+Will need to change it eventually, but the grid structure will stay.

-Next step is implementing a map and auto generation of locations and communities, according to the map, itself procedurally generated.
+Next step is implementing auto generation of locations and communities, according to the map.

+Optimisation is needed to the display of the map, for a grid size of 200x200, the FPS drops from stable 60 to around 20-25.
+Got some ideas to reduce the call to draw.rect :
+- Reduce the number of rect to draw by grouping them in larger squares.
+Could be computationnal heavy or complex to put in place.
+- Save the map grid as a image and draw this image.
+Best idea I think, if map changes during simulation, can simple regenerate the image with the new map and voila.

 For now, everything will go through the `main` branch.
 Will see according to the development of the project if several branches are needed.